jhillairet/ALOHA/README.md

 which have a strong attribution requirement (which goes much further than a simple copyright notice).
 Cf. the LICENSE file or https://en.wikipedia.org/wiki/CeCILL for more informations

+## How to Contributing to the Code ?

+**ALOHA* uses the Fork + Pull collaborative development model.
+If this new to you, see github’s articles on  [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](http://help.github.com/send-pull-requests/).

+In short: you will fork the ALOHA repo, make change on your git repository and commit them, and then send a pull request for your additions to be merged into the main ALOHA repository.

 -----------------------